 Why so many checks?

-Individual ranking factors still get kind of complicated.
-For example, having a fast website is one ranking factor, but we have a 60-step checklist for that alone.
+Individual ranking factors get kind of complicated.
+For example, having a fast website is one ranking factor, but we have a 60-step website performance audit that covers this alone.

 The factors also don't dive into tactics.
 They're basically posing a question without an answer.